What is Luxury Vinyl?

 0 Comments

-Over the past few months I’ve written about carpet several times.
+COREtec has a patented construction that makes it highly durable when faced with high traffic or commercial areas.
+A lot of work has also been put into this product to make it pleasing to the eye, with both wood and stone looks available.
+COREtec vinyl has the added bonus of being easy to clean and maintain.
+Talking further about durability, COREtec has advantage over engineered hardwood.
+First and foremost, engineered hardwood is not waterproof, and the cost of replacing damaged wood is far greater than a luxury vinyl.
+The wear layer on top of vinyl is also more scratch resistant than hardwood Source: “Our Quest For A Better Floor.”
+Our Story | COREtec Flooring, COREtec, 2021, coretecfloors.com/en-us/our-story.
+Zoe Eisele Over the past few months I’ve written about carpet several times.
 Colors, patterns, styles, twists, we’ve even discussed carpet off-gassing.
 With all of those subjects covered, what comes next?
 I thought it’d be nice to dive into the types of carpet fibers so you can learn more about what your carpet is and what it can do.
 There are two categories of carpet fibers: synthetic and natural.
 Today we’ll be discussing the five most common fibers and what they have to offer.
 Synthetic

 Natural

 Zoe Eisele If you’ve ever had carpet installed in your home, you may be familiar with that “new carpet smell”, but where does it come from?
 Off-gassing is the process by which chemicals known as volatile organic compounds (VOCs) are released into the air.
 This may sound intimidating at first, but VOCs are released from many common household products.
+When it comes to carpet, the VOCs are primarily associated with the backing.
 Potential Health RisksOff-gassing affects everyone differently.
 Most people won’t notice anything, while others may be bothered by the smell for a few days.
 Unfortunately, others may develop mild to severe health problems from VOCs.
 VOCs carry the potential to irritate your eyes, cause headaches, nausea, or dizziness.
 More severely, your respiratory or central nervous system could be affected.
 In extreme cases, the chemicals could lead to cancer.
 How Long do VOCs Last?Once your carpet has been unrolled and installed, the odor from off-gassing should subside within a few days or a week.
 The odor is a byproduct of latex backed carpets, which account for the vast majority of carpet backings.
 Carpets can emit VOCs for months or even years after they have been laid unless you take some preventative measures.
 SolutionsWhile VOCs will eventually leave on their own, there are a few ways to remove or get rid of most of the VOCs from your new carpeting.
 Practicing proper ventilation the first few days after install will help kickstart the process.
 You could also vacuum and follow up with hot water extraction (steam cleaning) to remove a good portion of those VOCs.

 An effective way to limit exposure to VOCs is to get a carpet that does not use a latex backing.
-Dream Weaver has made sure their carpet is safe for everyone by using no latex, keeping the VOCs emitted to a minimum.
-Zoe Eisele Every carpet begins with loose fibers.
+Dream Weaver has one of their carpet displays safe for everyone by using no latex, keeping the VOCs emitted to a minimum.
+Zoe Eisele (Pictured: Our DW Select Display) Every carpet begins with loose fibers.
 Those fibers are twisted together to create bundles, and finally, those bundles are twisted together.
 Typically, there are 8-10 fibers in a bundle, with two bundles being twisted together to create your cut pile carpet.
 The twist number is determined by the number of turns in a one-inch length of carpet; this can also be known as TPI (turns per inch).
 Why Does Twist Matter?The higher the twist, the tighter the twist.
 The tighter the twist, the more durable the carpet, it's that simple.
 When you combine tight twists and higher density, you’ll get a carpet that’ll last and maintain its appearance for years to come.
 How to Determine TwistTwist can be determined by isolating a strand of the fibers.
 You will want to measure a one-inch length and count the number of twists.
 If the strand is less than one-inch, measure half an inch and double the twist count.
 New Advances: Dream WeaverDream Weaver, a brand of Engineered Floors, has recently released a line of carpeting called DW Select.
 This new line utilizes a 3-ply yarn system known as twistX, as opposed to the traditional 2-ply system mentioned earlier.

 Satin